The Internet of Things Board Game

 Contribution

-This project looks at how board games reflect complex sociotechnical systems through their rules.
-It identifies three kinds of rules: formal, which are the written instructions; constitutive, which are the game’s basic logic; and social, which are the cultural norms around playing.
+This project shows how board games can reflect complex systems through their rules and use play to better understand those rules.
+The work identifies three kinds of rules: formal, which are the written instructions; constitutive, which are the game’s basic logic; and social, which are the cultural norms around playing.
 These rule types are similar to how people interact with digital systems through instructions, embedded code, and social habits.
 The study finds that collaborative gameplay represents IoT interdependencies better than competitive play.
 It also shows how stories help players relate game scenarios to real privacy issues.

 Different elements of privacy issues included in the board game